rcarmo/azure-k3s-cluster/README.md

 This is done in the simplest possible way, by using `cloud-init` to bootstrap a few helper scripts that are invoked upon shutdown and (re)boot.
 Check the YAML files for details.

-## Provisioning Flow
+## Provisioning Notes

+The cluster is actually split across two resource groups (`-storage` and `-compute`).

+The `-storage` resource group contains an Azure Storage Account with an Azure Files (SMB) share that is mounted on all the nodes.
+This makes it trivial to deploy the cluster, work on it for a few hours, store your manifests and data on `/srv`, destroy the `-compute` resources to save costs and spin them up again against the same `-storage` the next day.

+## Deployment Notes

 To avoid using VM extensions (which are nice, but opaque to most people used to using `cloud-init`) and to ensure each fresh deployment runs the latest Docker version, VMs are provisioned using `customData` in their respective ARM templates.

-`cloud-init` files and SSH keys are then packed into the JSON parameters file and submitted as a single provisioning transaction, and upon first boot Ubuntu takes the `cloud-init` file and provisions the machine accordingly.
+`cloud-init` files and SSH keys are then packed into the JSON parameters file and submitted as a single provisioning transaction, and upon first boot of a node (master or agent) Ubuntu takes the `cloud-init` file and provisions the machine accordingly.

 See [`azure-docker-swarm-cluster`][adsc] for more details.

+## Private Registry

+Deploying `registry/registry.yml` will set up a container registry on the master node that uses the shared Azure Files storage (mounted in `/srv`) as backing store.

+The container registry is "insecure" in that it does not require authentication nor uses HTTPS, but it is accessible only to the cluster nodes and does not require setting up any kind of certificates.

+This makes it _very_ easy to use `docker` on the master node to manage images, and having the registry mapped to the SMB share ensures it is persistent across cluster deployments if you don't delete the `-storage` resource group.

+> **Pro Tip:** You can set `STORAGE_ACCOUNT_GROUP` and `STORAGE_ACCOUNT_NAME` inside an `.env` file if you want to use a pre-existing storage account.
+As long as you use `make` to do everything, the value will be automatically overridden.

 ## Disclaimers